clough42/electronic-leadscrew/README.md

 (At any point while "Ct" is displayed pressing the power button will exit the mode).

 #### Thread to shoulder ("SHOULdEr").
+Display shows Multi 1 ("MULtI 1") this is the number of starts the thread has, use the + & - keys to change this value and press Set to accept.
+(A value of '1' is a normal single start thread)

 Display shows Go Shoulder ("GO SHLdr"), move the carriage to the shoulder position (either manually or by engaging the half nuts and driving the spindle).